yuxinsun-dartmouth/RPS/README.md

 respectively, and the transition matrix between the two rules is P = [[0.9, 0.1],
         [0.9, 0.1]].
 We also assume AI is playing RPS randomly at equal probability in each game.
 Under such assumptions, we can simulate a number of games.
 The result of the simulation is shown in rule-switching in simulation.
-The human RPS in simulation shows the sequence of RPS under the rule switching.
+The human RPS in simulation shows the sequence of RPS under the rules switching.
+The human WTS in simulation shows the sequence of WTL under the rules switching.